What is variables sampling?

 Key Points

-• Needs population standard deviation estimate.
-Sample size calculations require a standard deviation input, typically obtained from prior year data, a pilot sample, or firm methodology guidance.
+- Needs population standard deviation estimate.
+Sample size calculations require a standard deviation input, typically obtained from prior-year working papers (WPs) or a pilot sample.

 Why it matters in practice

 The most common practical error is skipping stratification when the population is heavily skewed.
-Without stratification, the standard deviation of the full population drives the sample size formula, often producing sample sizes of 100+ items that teams consider impractical.
-Rather than increasing the sample, teams sometimes reduce it judgmentally — defeating the purpose of statistical sampling.
-ISA 530.A9 specifically identifies stratification as the solution: by grouping similar-sized items together, each stratum has lower variability and therefore requires a smaller sample.
+Nobody enjoys the extra setup, but skipping it is how sample sizes blow out to 100+ items and the whole approach gets abandoned in favour of PIOOMA ("pulled it out of my arse") sample sizes that have no statistical basis.
+Without stratification, the standard deviation of the full population drives the sample size formula and the resulting number feels impractical.
+Rather than increasing the sample, teams reduce it judgmentally, which defeats the purpose of statistical sampling entirely.
+ISA 530 .A9 specifically identifies stratification as the solution: by grouping similar-sized items together, each stratum has lower variability and therefore requires a smaller sample.

-A second issue is confusing the three estimation methods.
-Mean-per-unit works best when there is little correlation between recorded and audited values (e.g., when many items have significant differences).
+A second issue is confusing the estimation methods.
+Mean-per-unit works best when there is little correlation between recorded and audited values (for example, when many items have significant differences).
 Difference estimation is more efficient when differences are small and consistent.
 Ratio estimation works well when misstatements are proportional to recorded values.
-Applying the wrong method does not invalidate the sample, but it can produce unnecessarily wide confidence intervals or impractically large sample sizes.
+Applying the wrong method does not invalidate the sample, but it can produce unnecessarily wide confidence intervals or sample sizes large enough that someone on the team will suggest you "just roll it forward" from last year.
+This doesn't mean the method choice is arbitrary.
+It means you need to look at the population before picking, not after.

 Key standard references

-• ISA 530.A9: Stratification as a means to improve efficiency and reduce variability in sampling.
+- ISA 530 .A9 identifies stratification as a means to improve efficiency and reduce variability in sampling.

-• ISA 530.A10–A15: Application guidance on statistical and non-statistical sampling approaches, including variables sampling methods.
+- ISA 530 .A10-A15 provides application guidance on statistical and non-statistical sampling approaches, including the variables sampling methods discussed above.

 Related terms